 Friday night to Sunday night they have a street market.
 There are heaps of different restaurants, cafe's and bars.
 The scenery along the river is just gorgeous, and if the weather gets a little too hot for you there is man-made beach which is free public use.

-If you are looking for a great lunch, pop in at the Plough In for a burger, the place is always packed out and the food is great. almost 11 years ago
+If you are looking for a great lunch, pop in at the Plough In for a burger, the place is always packed out and the food is great. over 11 years ago

 1. Go to South Bank and have a look around.
 Catch the street market if you can and take your swimming gear and use the artificial beach just like I did when I was a kid.